CUMGroup/AMOGUS/README.md

 ```console
 npm install
 ```
-Finally, you can build an run the project using the following commands:
+Finally, you can build and run the project using the following commands:
 ```console
 cd src/api/AMOGUS.Api
 dotnet run